AlexisBalayre/GPTAggregator/README.md

 # GPTAggregator

-GPTAggregator is a Python-based application that provides a unified interface to interact with various large language models (LLMs) through their respective APIs.
-The project is designed to be user-friendly and easily extensible, making it a powerful tool for developers, researchers, and anyone interested in leveraging the capabilities of large language models.
+GPTAggregator is a Python-based application that provides a unified interface for interacting with various large language models (LLMs) via their respective APIs.
+The project is designed to be user-friendly and easily extensible, making it a powerful tool for developers, researchers and anyone interested in exploiting the capabilities of large language models.
+GPTAggregator makes it possible to switch seamlessly from one model to another within the same conversation, centralise conversation storage, automatically optimise messages, and much more.

 <img width="1512" alt="Screenshot 2024-03-31 at 15 38 09" src="https://github.com/AlexisBalayre/GPTAggregator/assets/60859013/f15e32a5-e651-4592-a182-034353a2e36f">